Sdillon215/v2_sean_codez_nxt/README.md

 The `.nvmrc` file in the repo keeps local development and Vercel builds aligned.
 If you are using another version manager, configure it to use the same Node release.

+## Branding Assets

+- `app/favicon.ico` – multi-resolution SD monogram used by browsers.
+- `app/icon.png` – high-res source used for previews and future exports.

+Regenerate the favicon with `python tools/generate_icon.py` (after `pip install Pillow`) if you want to tweak colors or glyphs.

 ## Getting Started

 First, run the development server: